-The water quality of the Severn Estuary is an important indicator of the overall health of the Estuary’s ecosystem and also an important factor in influencing tourism, recreational activities and the commercial/industrial sectors.
-Water quality in the Estuary, as with other estuaries, is complex; with a large variety of inputs from numerous different sources and complex interactions between contaminants and ‘master variables’ such as salinity and dissolved oxygen.
-Due to the high levels of suspended sediment and the tendency of many contaminants to associate with particulate matter due to their low solubility, sediment quality is also an important issue in the Estuary.
+The water quality of the Severn Estuary is an important indicator of the overall health of the Estuary’s ecosystem.
+Keeping the water free of pollutants, contaminants and rubbish all acts to increase water quality.
+It influences tourism, recreational activities, and industry, where higher quality waters are sought out for these activities.
+Water quality in the Estuary is a complex and complicated system.
+With a large variety of inputs from numerous different sources and complex interactions between contaminants and ‘master variables’ such as salinity and dissolved oxygen, it is a huge task to monitor and control these.
+Due to the high levels of suspended sediment (silt suspended in the water column), contaminants often ‘attach’ to the sediment particles, meaning sediment quality is also an important issue in the Estuary.

 Water Quality standards, Regulation and Monitoring

-Water quality within the Estuary has to conform with legislation.
-European Directives set out standards for water quality and impose monitoring requirements3.
-The Environment Agency is responsible for achieving the water quality objectives in the Estuary and undertakes extensive monitoring to assess compliance with Directives (and other obligations and to inform consenting decisions).
-In particular, the Water Framework Directive provides a major focus for much of the biological and chemical monitoring currently undertaken4.
+Water quality within the Estuary has to conform with standards set out by national legislation.
+The Environment Agency and Natural Resources Wales are responsible for achieving the water quality objectives in the Estuary and undertake extensive monitoring to assess compliance with Directives (and other obligations and to inform consenting decisions).
 Some of the key directives are briefly discussed below:

 Urban Wastewater Treatment Directive